danielabar/meblog/src/markdown/rails-kafka-consumer.md

 * Link to demo app on Github
 * Maybe mention schema validation as an aside?
 * Mention just barely scratched the surface of what can be done with kafka and karafka, link to docs for more advanced use cases.
+* Aside you can also run a multi-broker cluster to experiment with partitions and replicas distributed across brokers, point to multiple setup from my course repo (but for this demo, a simple setup will suffice).